 CUNY Strategic Planning Framework

-CUNY is undertaking a strategic planning effort to prepare a new strategic framework that will guide the future growth, development, and impact of the university and its 24 constituent colleges and graduate and professional schools.
+The CUNY Strategic Framework is the framework that guides the future growth, development, and impact of the university and its 24 constituent colleges and graduate and professional schools.
+The framework establishes broad priorities at a high "altitude."
+An overview of the framework is available on CUNY's website Opens in a new window.

 What We Do